stleary/JSON-java/README.md

 # Milestone 2

 Project milestone 2 assignment for 262P programming styles.
-This work for this assignment was done by both Trent Lilley and Joseph Lee.
+This work for this assignment was done by both **Trent Lilley** and **Joseph Lee**.

 ## Simplifying Assumptions